filecoin-project/lotus-docs/content/en/storage-providers/operate/lotus-miner-cli.md

    lotus-miner data-transfers command [command options] [arguments...]

 COMMANDS:
-   list     List ongoing data transfers for this miner restart  Force restart a stalled data transfer cancel   Force cancel a data transfer help, h  Shows a list of commands or help for one command
+   list         List ongoing data transfers for this miner restart      Force restart a stalled data transfer cancel       Force cancel a data transfer diagnostics  Get detailed diagnostics on active transfers with a specific peer help, h      Shows a list of commands or help for one command

 OPTIONS:
-   --help, -h     show help (default: false) --version, -v  print the version (default: false)
+   --help, -h  show help (default: false)

 ```